...

 For more information about how a broken ankle compensation payout is calculated, please contact us today.

-Different Types Of Ankle Injury Claims
+Common Causes Of Ankle Injury Claims

-There are lots of different daily situations that could result in suffering an injury to your ankle.
+There are lots of different daily situations that could result in an injury to your ankle.
 In some of these situations, you will be owed a duty of care, which is vital when seeking ankle injury settlement amounts in the UK.
 These situations include:

 • While in public places.
 The individual or organisation of that space owes you a duty of care under the Occupiers’ Liability Act 1957.
 This means that you should be reasonably safe while using the premises for the permitted purposes.